-So, due to its economic and political stability, a transparent and fair legal system, this country is an attractive destination for starting a business.
-Also, reliable and expandable infrastructure and efficient capital markets play a very important role.
-To attract companies to invest in their jurisdictions, Swiss cantons offer numerous tax incentives.
-Thus, some of them go so far as to give up taxes for new businesses for up to 10 years.
+Most importantly, Switzerland offers economic and political stability, a transparent and fair legal system.
+Furthermore, there is reliable and expandable infrastructure and efficient capital markets.
+In order to lure foreign companies to invest in their jurisdictions, Swiss cantons offer numerous tax incentives.
+Some of them even go as far as giving up taxes for new businesses for up to 10 years.

 Attractive market for foreign investors

-Citizens of EU or EFTA member countries can easily set up a company in Switzerland or carry out different business activities in the country.
-Even if it is a small country, Switzerland is distinguished by its cultural diversity, is a very good test market for new products or services.
+It’s more easier for citizens of the EU or EFTA member countries to set up a business in Switzerland or conduct other commercial activities.
+Despite being a small country, Switzerland has a vast cultural diversity and presents is a very good test market for new products or services.
 Many companies test the reactions of potential customers on the Swiss market, before expanding their offer to other markets.
 For example, Starbucks, the famous US coffee company, opened its first European subsidiary in Zurich in 2001.
 Now, after more than 18 years, the coffeehouse chain is present in most European countries.

-A strategic location for European markets, Switzerland benefits from economic, fiscal and political stability, a transparent administration and a central geographical position in Europe.
-In addition, labor market legislation is built on some liberal principles that come to the benefit of corporations.
+As a strategic location for European markets, Switzerland benefits from economic, fiscal and political stability, a transparent administration and a central geographical position in Europe.
+Furthermore, labor market legislation is built on some liberal principles that come to the benefit of corporations.

 Overall, Switzerland is regarded as a tax haven, but low taxation is due in principle to the fact that more than 70 double taxation treaties have been concluded, which allows companies and foreign investors to benefit from lower tax rates.
 Taxes are levied at federal, cantonal and municipal levels, being among the lowest in the European region, both for individuals and for legal entities.
 Swiss cantons and municipalities enjoy a high autonomy in terms of setting tax rates and deductions, except those imposed by the federal government.
-To attract investors, there is a real competition between cantons in terms of tax rates, which can only be beneficial for those who want to start a business in Switzerland.
+To attract investors, there is a real competition between cantons in terms of tax rates.
+This is very beneficial for those who want to start a business in Switzerland.

 Transparency in the business environment is due to the fact that the bureaucratic processes for setting up a company have been greatly reduced.
-Swiss legal system allows relatively easy establishment of a new company, a process that usually takes about a few weeks.
+The Swiss legal system allows a relatively easy incorporation process, shrinking the company registration process to a few weeks.
 It is also possible to purchase real estate for commercial purposes without the need for special permits.

 Cantons also offer a number of tax incentives for companies that create new jobs locally.
-This benefits the local economy, so there is a situation where everyone has to win.
+This benefits the local economy, therefore, everyone wins.
 The federal government also provides various tax incentives for foreign companies.

 Swiss Legislation for Foreign Investments

-For Switzerland, international investment is very important for economic growth, so it is a renowned country for direct investment due to exported industrial goods and services.
-At the same time, it receives great capital investments from abroad and the number of investors interested in opening companies in Switzerland is steadily increasing.
+In order to boost economic growth, Switzerland highly values international investment.
+It leverages foreign direct investment due to exported industrial goods and services.
+At the same time, it receives great capital investments from abroad.
+The number of investors interested in opening companies in Switzerland is steadily increasing.